magit/emacsql/README.md

 Dashes are converted into spaces and the keyword gets capitalized.
 For example, `:if-not-exists` becomes `IF NOT EXISTS`.
-How you choose to combine keywords is up to your personal taste (e.g. `:drop :table` vs.
+How you choose to combine keywords is up to your personal taste (e.g., `:drop :table` vs.
 `:drop-table`).

 #### Standalone symbols are identifiers.